abhi2024vlg/Art_extract/Task1/README.md

 - ~45,000 images labeled with genre information ( 10 classes)
 - ~57,000 images labeled with style information (27 classes)

-Due to these imbalances, I implemented the following training strategies:
+Due to these imbalances, I implemented the following training strategy:

-1. **Individual Attribute Models**: Separate models for Artist, Genre, and Style
-   - Artist: 11,000 training / 1,000 validation / 1,000 test images
-   - Genre & Style: Subset of 32,000 images (30,000 training / 1,000 validation / 1,000 test)

-2. **Combined Attribute Model**: Single model predicting all three attributes
+**Combined Attribute Model**: Single model predicting all three attributes
-   - Used intersection of all labeled data (~11,000 images)
+   - Used intersection of all labeled data (~16,000 images)
-   - 10,000 training / 500 validation / 500 test images ( Contained 23 artist classes, 10 genre classes but only 16 style classes)
+   - 80% training / 10% validation / 10% test images ( Contained 23 artist classes, 10 genre classes but only 16 style classes)

+Note: Taking intersection resulted in a loss of 11 style classes.
 ## Methodology

 ### Literature Review